-(I) Rules.
-The Commissioner is authorized to adopt such rules as the Commissioner selected by the Commissioner to market affordable housing created hereunder and pursuant to other City programs to residents of the Near North/Near West Pilot Area, assist developers of residential housing projects in the Near North/Near West Pilot Area with income qualification of tenants and purchasers of affordable units created hereunder, conduct educational programs for residents of the Near North/Near West Pilot Area regarding the purchase or lease of affordable housing, provide counseling and disseminate information regarding eligibility for affordable housing to residents of the Near North/Near West Pilot Area, and provide other services to ensure that the affordable units created hereunder are effectively marketed and provided to the target populations intended to benefit from such affordable units.
+(J) Commissioner's Authority to Enter into Service Agreements for Marketing, Income Qualification and Other Services.
+In furtherance of administering this section, the Commissioner shall have the authority to enter into service agreements with outside providers selected by the Commissioner to market affordable housing created hereunder and pursuant to other City programs to residents of the Near North/Near West Pilot Area, assist developers of residential housing projects in the Near North/Near West Pilot Area with income qualification of tenants and purchasers of affordable units created hereunder, conduct educational programs for residents of the Near North/Near West Pilot Area regarding the purchase or lease of affordable housing, provide counseling and disseminate information regarding eligibility for affordable housing to residents of the Near North/Near West Pilot Area, and provide other services to ensure that the affordable units created hereunder are effectively marketed and provided to the target populations intended to benefit from such affordable units.
 Such service agreements may contain terms and conditions that the Commissioner deems appropriate, and the Commissioner shall have the authority to perform any and all acts as shall be necessary or advisable in connection with such service agreements and any renewals thereto, including the expenditure of Affordable Housing Opportunity Fund monies, or other duly appropriated funds, for such agreements.